wwnorton/design-system/website/docs/guides/dev/core-api.md

 ## Helpers

-Helpers are declarations that help with common styling needs that are not connected to any component.
+Helpers are composed declarations that help with common styling needs that are not connected to any component.
-Note that while these are functionally "utilities," the [utilities](#utilities) API strictly sets a single property per declaration, whereas helpers may set multiple properties per declaration.
+Unlike [utilities](#utilities), helpers always set multiple properties per declaration or compose styles together to meet a specific need.

 Helpers are disabled by default and must be turned on by setting `$enable-helpers` to `true`.